 Out-of-state travel to SNAP-Ed related meetings (e.g., ASNNA conference, SW SNAP-Ed Regional Meeting, APHA) will benefit the SNAP-Ed program goals and objectives in that it will allow evaluators to remain current, coordinate with other evaluators, and ensure that evaluations are conducted with the best available information.
 Travel to these meetings allows for the sharing of information, identification of common indicators, and discussion of the best available measures with others in the field.
 Applying this information to lead a statewide evaluation will improve the evaluation in New Mexico and will assist with efforts to coordinate and collaborate in local regions as well as nationally.
 Travel to these meetings will also provide an opportunity to share New Mexico's evaluation results and methods with other SNAP-Ed programs as well as other professionals.

-- 1. ASNNA Washington, DC (possibly virtual) and - 2.
-APHA Denver, CO as examples
+- 1. ASNNA Washington, DC - 2.
+APHA- Boston, MA

 - 1. One - 2.
 One